sdiehl/wiwinwlh/tutorial.md

 ``$pnC``     n'th superclass selector for class C ``T:C``      Tycon for dictionary for class C
-``D:C``      Data constructor for dictionary for class C
+``D:C``      Data constructor for dictionary for class C ``NTCo:T``   Coercion for newtype T to its underlying runtime representation

 Of important note is that the Λ and λ for type-level and value-level lambda abstraction are represented by the same symbol (``\``) in core, which is a